 Optional private key for

 private_key_jwtclient authentication at the token endpoint.
 Can be anopenssl::keyor a PEM string containing a private key.
 Required when the provider'stoken_auth_style = 'private_key_jwt'.
-Ignored for other auth styles.- client_private_key_kid
+Ignored for other auth styles.
+Current outbound private-key JWT signing supports RSA and EC private keys.
+For RSA keys, outbound signing is currently limited toRS256;RS384,RS512, and RSA-PSS (PS256,PS384,PS512) are not supported.
+Ed25519/Ed448 keys are also not currently supported.- client_private_key_kid

 Optional key identifier (kid) to include in the JWT header for